Personal loans

 A Home Equity Line of Credit (HELOC) is a revolving credit line that allows homeowners to borrow against the equity in their homes.
-Unlike a traditional home equity loan, which provides a lump sum with a fixed interest rate, a HELOC functions more like a credit card, offering a borrowing limit that you can draw from as needed.
+Unlike a traditional home equity loan, which provides a lump sum with a fixed interest rate, a HELOC functions more like a credit card.
+You receive a borrowing limit and can draw funds as needed during the draw period.

 Key differences between a HELOC and a home equity loan include:

 One of the biggest drawbacks of a HELOC is its variable interest rate.
-While the initial rate might be appealing, it’s subject to market fluctuations.
-If interest rates rise, your monthly payments could increase significantly, potentially making your debt more expensive than expected.
+The difference between variable interest rates and fixed interest rates for debt consolidation is important: If rates rise with market conditions, your monthly payment may increase as well, potentially making your debt more expensive than expected.

-Beyond interest rate fluctuations, HELOCs often come with upfront and ongoing costs, including:
+Beyond interest rate fluctuations, HELOCs often include upfront and ongoing costs, including:

 Compared to unsecured debt like high-interest credit cards and personal loans, a HELOC has a few key differences: